 HealthInfo Waitaha Canterbury

 Chronic pelvic pain is often not due to one cause but rather a combination of factors.
-It can be difficult to diagnose and in many cases no cause can be found.
+It can be difficult to diagnose and often no cause can be found.

 Possible factors include:

-Your doctor will ask you all about what makes your pain better or worse, and how it affects your mood, everyday activities, work and sleep.
+Your doctor will ask you about what makes your pain better or worse.
+Also, how it affects your mood, everyday activities, work and sleep.
 They may suggest you fill out:

-These all help your doctor understand more about your pain and how it affects you.
+These will all help your doctor understand more about your pain and how it affects you.

-They will probably examine your tummy, do an internal (vaginal) examination and check your joints for tenderness.
+They will examine your tummy, do an internal (vaginal) examination and check your joints for tenderness.

 Long-lasting (chronic) pelvic pain can be very difficult to live with.
 You may experience depression, difficulty sleeping and disruption to your daily routine.
-Talk to your GP if this is the case.
+Talk to your general practice team if this is the case.

 HealthInfo recommends the following videos

-In this TED video paediatric anaesthesiologist Elliot Krane explains the "positive feedback loop" of chronic pain, and what it feels like for sufferers.
+A TED video about the "positive feedback loop" of chronic pain, and what it feels like for sufferers.

 HealthInfo recommends the following pages